peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 }
 ```

-And the test works as expected.
+And the test work as expected.
 The route is dynamic and the logs are the same as above.
 This proves static or dynamic rendering does not affect nesting client inside server components.

 ### Nesting client components inside server components